keithasaurus/koda-validate/README.md

 ### Processors
-`Processor`s allow us to take a value of a given type and transform it into another value of a given type.
+`Processor`s allow us to take a value of a given type and transform it into another value of that type.
 Processors are most useful
 _after_ type validation, but _before_ predicates are checked.
 Here's an example:
 ```python
 from koda_validate import *